Aalto-LeTech/jsav-exercise-recorder/README.md

 For a proper introduction to the JAAL structure itself, see the [examples at the JAAL repository](https://github.com/Aalto-LeTech/JAAL/tree/main/examples).

+## New designs of JSAV exercises

+This repository contains new designs of JSAV exercises.

+The exercise code itself is at [testbench/OpenDSA/AV/Development](testbench/OpenDSA/AV/Development).
+See `testbench/README.md` for how to start the test bench.

+The design documentation of the exercises is at `doc/exercise_design`.

+## Developing JSAV Exercises

+The testbench is this repository is useful for developing JSAV exercises standalone.
+For more information, see the [exercise development document](JSAV-exercise-development.md).

 ## Developing JSAV Exercise Recorder